traject/traject/README.md

     to_field "marc_record_raw", serialized_marc(:format => "binary", :binary_escape => false, :allow_oversized => true)
 ~~~

-Text of all fields in a range:
+text of all fields in a range:

 ~~~ruby
     to_field "text", extract_all_marc_values(:from => "100", :to => "899")